Healthy Breakfast Choices for Passover!

 The whole trick is just to be a little organized and have healthy options readily available in your fridge and pantry.
 Healthy lunches and suppers are not so difficult.
 You can make delicious fresh salads topped with tuna, hard boiled eggs, cheese, left over chicken or fish, have baked potatoes, grilled chicken or fish – there’s lots of healthy options.

 Breakfast and snacks are a little more challenging.
-In the past my breakfast consisted of a sheet (or two) of matzo spread with lots of cream cheese and kosher strawberry jam (the best!!).
+In the past my breakfast consisted of a sheet (or two) of matzo spread with lots of cream cheese and kosher strawberry jam (the best!!) or Passover desserts.
 Delicious – yes, but over the years I’ve realized that starting my day like that, led to poorer choices for the rest of the day and made me feel like I was going to explode.

 Here are Some Healthy Breakfast Ideas: